-Conversely, it is important to note that the act does validate every form of collaborative law agreement or collaborative law practice - it only creates a minimum floor for collaborative law participation agreements.
+Conversely, it is important to note that the act does not validate every form of collaborative law agreement or collaborative law practice - it only creates a minimum floor for collaborative law participation agreements.
 The act still leaves collaborative lawyers and collaborative law participation agreements subject to regulation by bar ethics committees and other agencies charged with regulating lawyers and to malpractice claims by clients.
-Particular collaborative law participation agreements may have provisions which raise professional responsibility concerns.
+Particular collaborative law participation agreements may thus have provisions which raise professional responsibility concerns.
+Some collaborative law participation agreements, for example, may be signed by collaborative lawyers in a manner or have terms that could be interpreted by parties to elevate the lawyer to party or quasi party status.
+As the Colorado Ethics Opinion discussed above noted, this practice has raised ethics concern, as it potentially creates confusion as to whether the collaborative lawyer owes duties to parties other than his or her client.
 Scott R. Peppet, The (New) Ethics of Collaborative Law, 14 DISPUTE.
 RES.
 MAG.
 23 (Winter 2008).

-Furthermore, to the extent that a collaborative law participation agreement is also a lawyer-client limited retainer agreement, it must meet whatever requirements are set by state law for lawyer-client retainer agreements.
+The act requires only that parties identify their collaborative lawyers in collaborative law participation agreements and that the lawyer acknowledge his or her limited purpose retention.
+Section 3(a)(6).
+It leaves questions raised by particular language and form in collaborative law participation agreements to regulation by other sources such as ethics committees.
+Furthermore, to the extent that a collaborative law participation agreement is also a limited purpose lawyerclient retainer agreement, it must meet whatever requirements are set by state law for lawyerclient retainer agreements.
 See N.Y.
 COMP.
 CODES R. & REGS. tit.
 22, § 202.16(c) (2007) (governing the lawyer-client relationship in matrimonial matters, including requirement of written retainer agreement).

 While the act does not change professional responsibility obligations of collaborative lawyers, the standards of professional responsibility did influence its drafting in several ways.
-The emphasis of the ABA Opinion and other ethics opinions on the importance of informed client consent to collaborative law led the drafters of the Collaborative Law Act to place a special emphasis on this subject, discussed subsequently.
+The emphasis of the ABA Opinion and other ethics opinions on the importance of informed client consent to collaborative law led the drafters of the act to place a special emphasis on this subject, discussed subsequently.
 Additionally, the act draws upon the ABA's Model Rules of Professional Conduct to define key concepts such as "law firm," "tribunal", "substantially related matter" to insure that parties and collaborative lawyers have ready access to a well known body of law to help determine their obligations.